 Understanding how and why condensation occurs in steel structures is the first step in preventing this problem.
 There are two factors that must be present in order for condensation to form.
 First, the air must be moist.
 The higher the humidity in the air, the greater the chances of condensation.
 Ideally, a metal building interior should have a humidity level between 30-50%.
 Higher levels of humidity make condensation much more likely.
-The second factor is temperature difference between a surface and the surrounding air.
+The second factor is the temperature difference between the surface and the surrounding air.
 Warm air can hold more moisture than cold air.
 A metal building in a chilly climate where temps fall into the 30s for extended periods will have very cold walls.
 When warm, moist air inside the building hits the cold surface, it becomes chilled and deposits condensation on the metal.

 This means there are a couple of ways to prevent condensation in steel buildings:

 - Ensure the air inside the building isn’t coming into direct contact with the cold metal walls and roof.

 - Reduce the humidity in the building interior with adequate ventilation and other measures.

 Here are five ways to accomplish these objectives.